hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 </center>
 Lord Rayleigh (1916), who later won the 1904 Nobel Prize in Physics, also used the *D/Dt* notation.
 Several books written by physicists, such as Tritton (1988, Sec.
 5.5), Faber (1995, Sec.
 2.4), and Rieutord (2015, sec.
 1.3.4), have entire sections dedicated to the material derivative; the cited authors all also use the *D/Dt* notation for it.
 The *Feynman Lectures* have a nice derivation of this expression in [Chapter 40](https://www.feynmanlectures.caltech.edu/II_40.html) (Sec.
 2), which you can read for free.
 However, Feynman does not use any special notation for the material derivative, nor do Subramanyan Chandrasekhar (1961) and Steven Weinberg (2021, sec.
 2.5).

 A particularly insightful passage on this notation is provided by Sir James Lighthill, who like Stokes, was a holder of Sir Issac Newton's Lucasian Chair of Mathematics at Cambridge University.
+(Other holders of this chair include Charles Babbage, Paul Dirac, and Stephen Hawking.)
 Lighthill (1986, Sec.
 3.1) writes:
 <center>
 <img src="lighthill.PNG" width="700">
 </center>
 Here Lighthill defends the use of *D/Dt* rather than *d/dt* for this use in fluid dynamics.
-However, many key writers, including Alfven (1942) and Landau & Lifshitz (1959), continued to use *d/dt* instead of *D/Dt*.
+However, many key writers in physics, including Alfven (1942) and Landau & Lifshitz (1959), continued to use *d/dt* instead of *D/Dt*.
 Paradoxically, though Prandtl (1952) uses *d/dt*, Prandtl and Tietjens (1934, sec.
 49) use the hybrid notation *D/dt*.
 The latter convention is also adopted briefly by Rajeev (2018), though most of the time he just writes out the full expression in tensor notation.
+Surveying other works by physicists (such as those listed [here](booksByPhysicists.md) show about an even split between the use of *d/dt* and *D/Dt* for the material derivative.

 ### The "Fluid Derivative"